group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 We figure out the bias was because of this length methodology of measurement.
 When we develop the euclediant distance every a certain number of pixels throughout the computer-drawn line we had a proportional dismiss of the error which made the data statistically the same.
 We find the difference was almost non-significant when the distance was almost 5 pixels difference between points.

 (grafic distancia per pixel)

+'llargada_josep_Fiji()' obatins the length of the skeletonize applying the manual factor correction.
+In the program, it is 5, which means 5 pixels every each point.
+`llargada_josep()` obtains the length of the skeletonize image for every pixel.
+Both

 ### Image data